 Your oven has a safety feature that prevents accidental running of the oven.
 Once the child lock is set, you will be unable to use any functions and no cooking can take place.

-However your child can still open the
+However your child can still open the oven door!

-Press and STOP until "L" appears on the display and BEEP sounds.

-The CHILD LC Is now set.
+Press and hold STOP/CLEAR until "L" appears on the display and BEEP sounds.
+The CHILD LOCK is now set.